EAnthonycarranza/social-media-api/README.md

 Check out our API demo video to see the Social Media API in action.
 The video demonstrates each CRUD operation, friend management, and reaction handling.

 [Watch the Demo Video](https://youtu.be/HVc1zJpcKns)

-## Contributing

-We welcome contributions from the community!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License